Chris Matthews (gridiron football): Iowa Barnstormers

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

 Matthews signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) for the 2012 season.
 In his rookie year, he played in all 18 games of the regular season, and compiled 1,192 yards on 81 receptions with seven touchdowns en route to winning the 2012 CFL's Most Outstanding Rookie Award.

 During the 2013 season, Matthews' performance was hampered by a serious turf toe injury which caused him to miss all but four games of the regular season.
 He finished the season with only 14 catches for 138 yards and one touchdown.
 Matthews was released by the Blue Bombers.
 In the offseason, he worked at Foot Locker and as a security guard.

 Seattle Seahawks

 While Matthews was working as a security guard, he received a phone call from a member of the Seattle Seahawks inviting him to try out for them that night.
 On February 18, 2014, Matthews signed with the Seahawks on a 2014 reserve/future contract.
 After four preseason games in which he caught four passes for 53 yards, Seattle released him on August 30, 2014.
 On August 31, 2014, it was announced that he had been signed to their practice squad.
 He was signed to the Seahawks' 53-man roster on December 6, 2014.
 He played in three regular season games for the Seahawks in the 2014 season, and did not catch a pass.
 He recorded a tackle on a special teams play.

 In the 2014 NFC Championship Game versus the Green Bay Packers, Matthews recovered a critical onside kick, which gave the Seahawks an opportunity to score and eventually win the game in overtime.
-In Super Bowl XLIX against the New England Patriots, Matthews had his first NFL catch, a 44-yard pass from Russell Wilson which led to a Seahawks touchdown.
-He then caught an 11-yard pass for a touchdown at the end of the first half, tying the game 14–14.
+In Super Bowl XLIX against the New England Patriots, Matthews caught his first NFL career catch, a 44-yard pass from Russell Wilson.
+He then caught an 11-yard pass for his first NFL touchdown at the end of the first half, tying the game 14–14.
 Matthews finished the game with four catches for 109 yards, tied with the Patriots' Julian Edelman as the game's leading receiver, but the Patriots defeated the Seahawks 28–24.
 For his performance he received consideration for Super Bowl MVP honors which was ultimately won by Patriots quarterback Tom Brady.
 During the game, the value of Matthews's rookie card reportedly soared by 3,500%.

+Matthews played in nine games for Seattle during the 2015 season, catching four passes for 54 yards on nine targets while also posting one solo tackle.
+He appeared in 134 snaps on offense and 98 snaps on special teams in 2015.
 On November 17, 2015, the Seahawks released Matthews.
 Seattle had given him the option of returning to the practice squad, but Matthews declined saying “I felt like I was too far ahead for that.
 I didn’t want to go back to that life.”